tdh8316/thanks/README.md

 # All that Thanks

-`Thanks` is an elegant cross-platform diary application built with flutter.
+Elegant cross-platform diary application built with flutter.

 [Flutter logo]: https://flutter.dev/assets/flutter-lockup-4cb0ee072ab312e59784d9fbf4fb7ad42688a7fdaea1270ccf6bbf4f34b7e03f.svg
 [flutter.dev]: https://flutter.dev

 # Disclaimer
-This project is in a development phase and cannot use normally.
+This project is under development.

-The first official stable release will be available in October 2019! it will be available on both Android and iOS.
+The first official release will be released in October 2019. it will be available on both Android and iOS.

 ## Overview